jetsonhacks/bootFromExternalStorage/README.md

 This process will format the external storage attached to the Jetson that you specify.
 Existing data on that drive will not be recoverable.

 On the host machine, follow this sequence:
-1. `get_jetson_files.sh` - Downloads the Jetson BSP and sample rootfs, copies NVIDA user space libraries to rootfs
+1. `get_jetson_files.sh` - Downloads the Jetson BSP and sample rootfs, copies NVIDA user space libraries to rootfs.
+Also installs dependencies needed to flash the Jetson.
-2. `install_dependencies.sh` - Installs dependencies needed for running the flash scripts
-3. `flash_jetson_external_storage.sh` - Flash the Jetson (make sure that the Jetson is connected via USB, external storage is attached to the Jetson and that the Jetson is in Force Recovery Mode)
+2. `flash_jetson_external_storage.sh` - Flash the Jetson (make sure that the Jetson is connected via USB, external storage is attached to the Jetson and that the Jetson is in Force Recovery Mode)

 Once the Jetson is flashed, switch to the Jetson.
 Go through the standard oem-config procedure.
 On the Jetson, from this repository run the script `install_jetson_default_packages.sh` to install the standard JetPack packages.
 See below for a detailed list of packages that will be installed.